TanaroSch/Clipboard-Regex-Replace-2/README.md

 - **use_notifications:** Set to `true` to enable desktop notifications.
 - **replacements:** An array of regex rules with their corresponding replacement text.

+> **Important Warning:** Replacements are processed sequentially in the order they appear in the configuration file.
+This means the order of your regex rules matters!
+Earlier replacements can affect the text that later replacements operate on.
+Consider this carefully when organizing your replacement rules to avoid unexpected results.

 ## Usage

 1. **Running the Application:**